How to get an apartment in NYC

 By: Stefanie DiMartino

 Are you looking to move?
 Is your dream to live in NYC?
 New York City is the second most expensive city with San Francisco being the first.
-NYC may not be the best budget friendly location, but as someone who has lived in 4 out of the 5 boroughs, and in Westchester, I have learned tips and tricks to help you save money.
+NYC may not be the best budget-friendly location, but as someone who has lived in 4 out of the 5 boroughs, and in Westchester, I have learned tips and tricks to help you save money.
+Want to see my apartment tour?
+Click here.

 Most people move during the summer, so rent prices are higher.
 If you plan to move during the winter months, prices can be slightly lower and can save you money throughout the year.